NomadCoder101/NomadCoder101/README.md

 - 🌱 I’m currently learning Blockchanin Technologie & Data Science
 -
 - 💞️ I’m open to collaborate on djnago based projects
+- I am also available to help and assist anyone with there web projects